Cognitive Behavior Therapy (CBT)

 What to Expect in a Cognitive Behavioral Therapy Session

 CBT sessions typically last about 50 minutes and occur weekly.
 Some clients may want to work 2-3 times per week if they are trying to address issues more intensively.
 Therapists and clients collaborate closely, setting and reviewing goals together.
-The therapist usually has their process record and you will bring your journal.
-Both client and therapist work together on a treatment plan.
-Sessions are collaborative in nature and there is usually an reciprocal exchange of energy.
+The therapist usually has their process record, and you will bring your journal.
+Both the client and the therapist work together on a treatment plan.
+Sessions are collaborative in nature, and there is usually a reciprocal exchange of energy.
 Active participation and partnership is required in CBT.
-Therapists take a goal oriented approach and goals are reviewed regularly.
+Therapists take a goal-oriented approach, and goals are reviewed regularly.
 Find more information in our FAQ section.

 Cognitive Behavioral Therapy and The Holistic Store